Somek and Associates are having fun fundraising today for Macmillan cancer support with a...

 MRes Clinical Research, PG Cert Sensory Integration, BSc Occupational Therapy

 In the UK, I held a community paediatrics role and worked for an independent practice before taking a position in a tertiary children’s hospital.
-I have been in my current NHS post since 2012 and have gained experience in a range of clinical areas.
-I have worked in rheumatology, respiratory, and supported complex discharges across the hospital.
-I am currently part of a multidisciplinary, specialist neurodisability service.
-I contribute to developmental assessments for children with vision impairment, complex developmental presentations, and for families seeking second opinions in relation to their children’s developmental profiles.
+I held this position between 2012 and 2021 and gained experience in a range of clinical areas.
+I worked in rheumatology, respiratory, and supported complex discharges across the hospital.
+My primary responsibilities were within a multidisciplinary, specialist neurodisability service.
+I contributed to developmental assessments for children with vision impairment, complex developmental presentations, and for families seeking second opinions in relation to their children’s developmental profiles.

 I have experience of a wide range of genetic, metabolic and neurological conditions, physical disabilities and complex medical needs.
 In my clinical role, I provide holistic assessments, treatment, and advice to families and children.
 This includes equipment and housing recommendations.
 I am particularly experienced in childhood vision impairment, social communication disorders (autism), long-term ventilation via tracheostomy/facial mask, and the effects of long-stay hospital admissions on developmental progress.
 I hold service development responsibilities within the multidisciplinary team, establishing the unique contribution of occupational therapy for children with vision impairments.